 The best acclimatization schedule for Everest base camp requires more time on the trek to Everest.
 It’s simple, give yourself three nights in Namche Bazaar 3,440m/ 11,300 feet on the way up the trail and give yourself a better chance of a safe and successful trek.
 All our teams spend three nights at this critical height.
 Check out all our upcoming trips.

 Have More Acclimatization

-I have climbed to the summit of Everest and made the trek to Base Camp over 40+ times.
-Over the years we have come up with the best itinerary to aid in the acclimatization process.
-If you are looking for the best option to trek to Everest, then check out our itinerary! and pick up the phone and speak to Ian directly.
+I have climbed to the summit of Mount Everest and made the trek to Base Camp over 40+ times.
+Over the years, we have come up with the best itinerary to aid in the acclimatization process.
+If you are looking for the best option to trek to Everest, then check out our itinerary!
+You can pick up the phone and speak to Ian directly.

 The Best Acclimatization Schedule for Everest Base Camp

 Finding the time to take a trip can be challenging for most people today.
 Having enough time off work, help with family responsibilities, or even just finding the money to go on holidays can all be very difficult in this day and age.
 However, if you are going to make the effort to do a trip like this, then you have to make sure you do it right!
 Time is needed to acclimatize correctly so you can be safe and enjoy your Everest Base Camp Trek.
 This is truly an amazing journey through the Himalayas.
 Therefore, you want to give yourself the chance to see all of it.

 All the research over the past decade suggests more time is needed in the acclimatization process at 3,500m/ 11,500ft.
 That is why we spend 3 nights acclimatizing at this height on all our treks.